How to Avoid IRS and California Tax Underpayment Penalty on RSU and Stock Options

 Keep Up Communication & Avoid an Accidental Tax Underpayment Penalty

-They’re costly, and there’s no reason you should pay them if you’re organized and have an experienced financial and tax advisor on your side.
+Underpayment penalties are expensive and completely avoidable if you’re organized and have an experienced financial and tax advisor on your side.

-At KB Advisors, we specialize in helping startup and tech employees just like you navigate and manage their taxes in relation to all the extra financial pieces they have to plan for, and we’ve been doing it for twenty years.
+At KB Advisors, we specialize in helping startup and tech employees just like you navigate and manage their taxes in relation to all the extra financial pieces they have to plan for, and we’ve been doing it for over 20 years.

 We’d love to talk to you and get the math going on how to help you make the most of your money.